 In June 2021, the Scottish Funding Council (SFC) published its final report of its Review of Coherent Provision and Sustainability.
-One of the recommendations in the report was to develop a single tertiary framework for quality for colleges and universities.
+One of the recommendations in the report was to develop a single tertiary approach to quality for colleges and universities.

-The new tertiary framework seeks to put the experiences of students at the centre of the sector’s approach to quality.
+This new approach seeks to put the experiences of students at the centre of the sector’s approach to quality.
 To facilitate this, SFC has commissioned sparqs to develop a shared sector reference point - the Student Learning Experience model.
 This model will be developed by students in partnership with staff across the sector, in order to be focused on what matters most to our students.

 sparqs’ work to date